 The addition of mutational burden added an extra dimension to the tool.
 MAGIC simply lists and totals mutations.
 The mutation analysis section is integrally linked to “Notes on MPN Mutations,”here and in the MPN Quarterly Journal The Notes provide more detail on the most common MPN mutations and a general background on the MPN mutational landscape..

-The MPN Research Foundation sponsored this work as part of its myelofibrosis and SCT education and patient support programming.
+The MPN Research Foundation was a major sponsor of this work as part of its myelofibrosis and SCT education and patient support programming.

 The MPN Research Foundation launch announcement to media is here.

 Professor and Clinical Director, Guy’s and St. Thomas’ Hospital London

 Director, Mays Cancer Center of UT Health San Antonio MD Anderson Cancer Center